Product table columns

 Choosing your own column headings

 You can set custom column headings by adding a : (colon) after the column name.
+This works whether you’re listing columns on the plugin settings page, or directly in the shortcode.
 You can add custom headings for any column in the table.
 If you don’t set one then the default heading will be used.

 [product_table columns="name:Product Name,date,price"]